SPED 501. Seminar and Mentoring I.1 Credit.

 SPED 545.
 Introduction to the Exceptional Child.3 Credits.

 This course provides students with a broad overview of exceptional learners.
 It is a basic overview/survey of all areas and categories of special education.
-The purpose is to provide an introduction to students with exceptionalities for education as well as noneducation majors.
-Target subject areas include: knowledge of categorical labels, educational law, program planning and terminology used in the field.
+The purpose is to introduce our students with exceptionalities for education as well as noneducation majors.
+Target subject areas include knowledge of categorical labels, educational law, program planning and terminology used in the field.

 Prerequisites: None